-Baitcasting reels can appear complicated to beginner anglers.
+A bait casting reel might look complicated to beginner anglers.
 However, a common understanding of baitcasting reels can help deliver your casts to new distances.
-Know the fine details of your reel layout with those angling tips.

 Feeling the fishing cord and upgraded accuracy and precision of casting could help bass fishers pull out those most desirable species, even the smallest types.

-Low profile baitcasting reels: they are constructed to offer the ultimate comfort and light-weighted.
-They include a small shaft that threads just on the top of the reel handle.
+They are constructed to offer ultimate comfort and lightweightness. including a small shaft that threads just on the top of the reel handle.

-And leans to be much lighter than other alternatives.
-They are popular for bass fishing, as they offer the perfect performance for long hours of casting.
+They tend to be much lighter than other alternatives.
+And they are great for bass fishing, as they offer the perfect performance for long hours of casting.

 They offer a larger capacity and handle large weights, which is better for fishing situations demanding longer distances to cast and challenge large fish, such as surf fishing and catching catfish.

-Getting familiar with this sort of reel is a great step in taking you from the newbie angler to the greater advanced.
+Getting familiar with this sort of baitcasting rod is a great step in taking you from the newbie angler to the greater advanced.

-One of the baitcasting spool functions, not like the spinning reel spool, is that the spool rotates instead of shifting up and down.
+One of the baitcasting spool functions is that the spool rotates instead of shifting up and down.

 Thanks to this layout, baitcasting spools can deal with extra stress making them a lot more appropriate to heavier set-ups or going after larger fish.